telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 Specifies a static HTML content, which will be rendered as a header of the popup element.

+> **Important** The header content **should be wrapped** with a HTML tag if it contains more than one element.
+This is applicable also when header content is just a string/text.

 > **Important** Widget does not pass a model data to the header template.
 Use this option only with static HTML.

 #### Example - specify headerTemplate as a string